ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 Use JWT Tokens for player authentication, especially in multiplayer environments where players need to remain authenticated across multiple sessions.

+💻 Explain how you Implement Authentication and Authorization in a Project:
+Authentication Example: "In one of my projects, I used ASP.NET Core Identity for user authentication.
+We allowed users to sign in using either their email and password or via Google using OAuth 2.0.
+For the web API, we implemented JWT tokens to authenticate users, where the token was validated with every API request."

+Authorization Example: "For authorization, we implemented a role-based system where different user roles had different access levels.
+For example, Admin users could manage products, while regular users could only view them.
+We used the [Authorize] attribute in ASP.NET Core to protect specific API endpoints and ensured the users' roles were checked before performing certain actions."

 #### 12).
 Kestrel Server

 - [Controller Action Return Types in ASP.NET Core Web API](https://dotnettutorials.net/lesson/controller-action-return-types-core-web-api/)